qualtranscribe logo

 TranscribeMe has operated since 2011 with a large transcriptionist network, offering both AI and human transcription.
 It markets specifically to market research use cases including focus groups, in-depth interviews, and IVR open-ends, alongside legal, medical, and academic sectors.

-Best for: High-volume, budget-conscious projects willing to trade some turnaround speed for lower per-minute cost.
+• Best for: High-volume, budget-conscious projects willing to trade some turnaround speed for lower per-minute cost at the base rate, with add-ons selected per session need.

 5. Rev - Best for Speed

 Rev offers both AI and human transcription from a single platform.
-Diarization (automatic speaker labeling) performs well with clearly distinct, non-overlapping voices, but for focus groups with several similar-sounding speakers or heavy crosstalk, Rev itself recommends a manual verification pass before using automated speaker labels in a final deliverable.
+Diarization performs well with clearly distinct, non-overlapping voices, but for focus groups with several similar-sounding speakers or heavy crosstalk, Rev recommends a manual verification pass before using automated speaker labels in a final deliverable.

-Worth knowing: Rev's Terms of Service, updated September 2023, grant Rev perpetual rights to use uploaded audio to train its own proprietary speech recognition model, with opt-out available by emailing their support team.
-This is separate from training third-party AI or LLMs, which Rev states it doesn't do, but it does mean your recordings train Rev's in-house model by default unless you opt out.
+Worth knowing: Rev's Terms of Service, updated September 2023, grant Rev perpetual rights to use uploaded audio to train its proprietary speech recognition model by default.
+Opt-out is available by emailing their support team.
+This applies to Rev's in-house model training, not third-party AI, but it means your recordings train Rev's model by default unless you opt out explicitly.

 6. GoTranscript - Best for High-Volume Market Research Work

-GoTranscript states it has transcribed over 900,000 minutes of market research interviews, focus groups, and surveys, and says it's trusted by more than 120 market research firms, figures from the company itself rather than an independent source.
+GoTranscript states it has transcribed over 900,000 minutes of market research interviews, focus groups, and surveys, and says it's trusted by more than 120 market research firms.
+These figures come from the company itself rather than an independent source.
 Its focus group transcription emphasizes handling overlapping speech and heavy accents, with searchable, timestamped output.

 7. GMR Transcription Services - Best for Flat-Rate Group Pricing

-GMR Transcription is a California-based, human-only provider, no automated software in the workflow, with US-based transcribers.
+GMR Transcription is a California-based, human-only provider with no automated software in the workflow and US-based transcribers throughout.

 Matching the Provider to the Focus Group